 One thing, however, is clear – an outsourced Chief Financial Officer (CFO) is an invaluable asset to any small business.
 This is particularly true during an economic downturn--which some experts are forecasting may be as soon as within the next two years.

 Looking to drive growth and fuel business strategy?

-Contact us now to learn more about our outsourced CFO services and how we can help you to reach your goals during times of growth as well as challenging periods of time with your business.
+Contact Focused Energy to learn how our outsourced CFO, finance and operation services can help you to reach your goals during times of growth as well as challenging periods.
+Schedule a free consultation with our business experts today.

 Benefit #1: Hiring an outsourced CFO is more economical

 Hiring a full-time CFO who works out of your office doesn't just mean paying their salary.
 It also means paying for all the things that go along with a full-time employee including their benefits; increased office space, and the equipment needed for them to operate effectively.
 Hiring an outsourced CFO costs less than paying for someone to take on that position full time.
 By fully exploring the option of using an outsourced expert before deciding to hire a full-time CFO, you may discover that an outsourced CFO more effectively meets your needs while significantly decreasing your overall expenses.
 This is a critical consideration and piece of maintaining your small business during periods of economic difficulty.

 Benefit #2: Outsourced CFOs are easy to scale